I'm finishing my basement!

 I fully recognize how truly lucky I am to have a Dad who is both willing and able to take on this project with me.
 Extra bonus - he's one of my absolute favorite people on the planet (I am a Daddy's girl, no lie), and this means that I get to spend a lot more time with him than usual!

-the Pea" on top of the stacked
+Georgia playing "The Princess and the Pea" on top of the stacked deck cushions. |

 On Wednesday, we finally "broke ground", though not literally, since it's all interior upgrades, and not an addition.
 Dad arrived while I was at the office, and proceeded to clear out the space we would need while fending off attacks from Georgia, the four-legged menace who decided that since Dad smells like their boy cat, he must be the enemy.